Things to do along the Sea to Sky Highway

 If you’re looking for a unique place to stay along the Sea to Sky Highway, check out the Porteau Cove Olympic Legacy Cabins.

 These beautiful log cabins got their name because they were initially built for the 2010 Winter Olympics and later relocated to Porteau Cove Provincial Park.
-The log cabins are works of art, complete with hand-carvings of bears and beavers.
+The log cabins are a work of art, complete with hand-carvings of bears and beavers.

 We’ve stayed at these oceanfront cabins four times over the past five years.
-You can read about our first experience and see photos of the Olympic Legacy Cabins here.
+Read about our first experience and see photos of the Olympic Legacy Cabins here.

 Oceanfront views from the Porteau Cove Olympic Legacy Cabins.

 If you can time it properly, try to visit at sunset.
 The west facing views are incredible.

 Enjoying the moment.
 The beach at the Porteau Cove Provincial Park campground.